genome-spy/genome-spy/docs/grammar/transform/regex-fold.md

 }
 ```

-The matched columns are folded into new data rows.
-All others are left intact:
+The matched columns are folded into new data objects.
+All others are left
+intact:

 | SNP        | sample | VAF  |
 | ---------- | ------ | ---- |